epegasus/Carousel-Slider/README.md

 ## Implementation

+1) Add following lines, in viewPager's parentView

+    android:clipChildren="false"
+    android:clipToPadding="false"

+2) Add some horizontal margin/padding in viewPager for preview. e.g. 40dp

-Add carousel effect using following line.
+3) Add carousel effect using following line.
 By default, zoom effect is enabled.
 However, we can disable it by passing `false` as a parameter

         binding.viewPager.addCarouselEffect(enableZoom = false)

-Add an `extension-function` in `object` type class:
+4) Add an `extension-function` in `object` type class:

     fun ViewPager2.addCarouselEffect(enableZoom: Boolean = true) {
         clipChildren = false    // No clipping the left and right items